Plant energy assessments

 - Track progress.

 They are most effective when part of a strategic corporate energy management program.
 Corporate energy programs are ideal for replicating the savings opportunities identified through assessments at other facilities.
-Information can be shared among plants and savings multiplied.
+Information can be shared among plants to multiply savings.
 Read more about the role of plant assessments as part of a strategic energy program in the ENERGY STAR Guidelines for Energy Management.

-Energy audits can be self-assessments conducted by company staff, external assessments obtained through energy service professionals, or a combination of both.
+Energy assessments may be conducted by internal staff, external energy service professionals, or a combination of both.

 Plant assessments vary in their focus and depth of involvement based on the program needs and resources available to energy managers.
 For more information on various levels of audit detail, view this presentation: Assessing Plant Performance for Energy Savings